Yuhe-Wang/BMC/README.md

 - hdf5-1.8.19
 - matio-1.5.10

+They are all open-source and available from my another project named Dependencies.

 # Build guide:
 - Download or git clone this BMC project
-- Download or git clone my another porject named Dependencies, and place it in the same folder of BMC.
+- Download or git clone my another project named Dependencies, and place it in the same folder of BMC.
 It should look like this:

         MyProject
         |-BMC